gagolews/stringi/devel/sphinx/rapi/about_search_regex.rst

    Match between n and m times.
 Possessive Match.

 ``(...)``
    Capturing parentheses.
-Range of input that matched the parenthesized sub-expression is available after the match, see `stri_match <stri_match.html>`__.
+Range of input that matched the parenthesized sub-expression is available after the match, see `stri_match`_.

 ``(?:...)``
    Non-capturing parentheses.
 Groups the included pattern, but does not provide capturing of matching text.
 Somewhat more efficient than capturing parentheses.